Smilebear-Luo/ML-in-Tufts/cs135/README.md

-Course Link: do not have a public link
+Course Link: do not have a public link.

 Language: Python

 Brief HW description:

 HW1: Introduction to Numpy